Frequently Asked Questions

 Who provides the books for HEED classes?

 For the majority of our classes, tuition does not cover books and materials.
-Some courses have a materials fee that covers lab supplies, digital courseware, materials, or curriculum.
+Some courses have a course fee that could cover lab supplies, digital courseware, materials, curriculum or special events.
 A complete list of required books and materials for each course is provided on the course description page of each of our programs.

 What does the program cost?

 Fees are listed on the course descriptions page.
 After students are placed in classes, a deposit will be required to hold their seats.
-Partial payments can be made throughout the summer and all tuition must be paid in full by August 1.
-All payments are non-refundable and non-transferable.
+Partial payments can be made throughout the summer and all tuition must be paid in full by August 1 or September 1 for elementary.
+As a Step Up provider it is required that all payments are non-refundable and non-transferable.

 What forms of payment are available?

 Payments can be made online by bank draft or credit card.
-The first payment for a class is due after a student is aproved for placement in the course.
-All payments are made online.
-We do not process payments by phone, email or postal mail.
+The first payment for a class is due after a student is approved for placement in the course.
 We are sensitive to the challenge of paying in full for multiple classes at one time, so we have a standard schedule for each term.
-A $100 registration fee per student and 25% of the total class fees is due upon placement in a class.
-Payments can be made throughout the summer with all tuition paid by August 1.
+30% of the total ($100 registration, the total course fees, and tuition) is due upon placement in a class.
+The balance is due before classes start (Aug 1 or Sept 1 for elementary)

 What if my student misses a class?